peffis/ionbeam/README.md

 The contexts are referred to through its name.
 In the above example, the output context of the LoginTask task is named 'LoginCtx' which is fed in as an input context to ListItemsTask.
-For the input task you have the option to either specify it as a map, the atom '_' (which means 'the empty context'), the name (as an Erlang atom) of an existing context or to specify it as a function that takes a map as argument, a map containing all previously created contexts.
-The latter can be used if you would like to programmatically merge many different contexts together into one, or create a context from other sources.
+The input context can be specified either as a map, the atom '_' (which means 'the empty context'), the name (as an Erlang atom) of an existing context or you could specify it as a function that takes a map as argument - a map containing all previously created contexts.
+The latter option may be used if you would like to programmatically merge many different contexts together into one, or create a context from other sources.